 The Bank owns its corporate headquarters building, the first floor of which is occupied by multiple tenants.
 The Bank, as lessor, also leases a portion of one of its branch locations and a former stand-alone ATM location.
 All tenant leases are operating leases.
-The Bank, as lessor, recognized lease income of \$0.1 million for each of the three month periods ended March 31, 2024 and 2023.
+The Bank, as lessor, recognized lease income of \$0.1 million and \$0.2 million for the three and six month periods ended June 30, 2024 and 2023, respectively.